 When you exercise your stock options on leaving the company, you’ll need to pay the exercise price, also called the acquisition cost.
 Depending on the circumstances, you might also need to pay this cost if you exercise your options while staying at the startup.
 If you don’t have enough funds to cover this cost, think carefully about what you’ll do to acquire them.
 It’s not recommended to take out a loan or add to your mortgage in order to buy shares.

 Making the choice between stock options and a higher salary is rarely black and white.
 Ideally, you want to get the salary you need to cover your living costs, along with stock options in a company that will exit and thereby transform your financial future.
-If you take care to understand the terms of your employee stock options plan, you’re confident that its value is higher than the pay cut, and you can afford to wait until you can liquidate your shares, then it could be worth it to seize your stock options with both hands.
+If you spend the time to understand the terms of your employee stock options plan, you’re confident that its value is higher than the pay cut, and you can afford to wait until you can liquidate your shares, then it could be worth it to seize your stock options with both hands.
 Once you’ve made this decision, if you find that you can’t afford to pay the acquisition price, EquityBee could be able to help out.